-Now what Moses is saying is that the God that we worship is one who cannot be confused with any others.
+What Moses is saying is that the God that we worship is one who cannot be confused with any others.
 He is not a god devised by men.
 He stands apart from and above His creation in respect to any quality admired by mankind.
 And as such, He demands our exclusive worship and allegiance.

-Now why I am giving this is because "holiness" is the term that identifies God's uniqueness.
+I am giving this because "holiness" is the term that identifies God's uniqueness.
 He is different from—He cannot be adequately compared to any other god that men might choose.
 Any other god that men might choose is going to be of their own creation, and they cannot create anything near what God actually is in His existence.

 The most striking difference between the Old Testament and New Testament approaches is the virtual absence of purely ceremonial aspects of holiness in the New Testament coupled with a very strong emphasis to holiness as conformity to the nature of God.
-Now that lays out pretty clearly what we are to shoot for in our lives: conformity to what God is.
+That lays out pretty clearly what we are to shoot for in our lives: conformity to what God is.

 In Exodus 20, the commandments of course are given.
 It is interesting—very importantly so—that the first two commandments, even though the words "holy" or "holiness" are not addressed directly, they are indirectly; and these two commandments are in regard to the uniqueness, the holiness, of God.